owtf/user-docs/README.md

 Once you are satisfied with the changes, please push to the repo :)

-PS: It is strictly adviced to fix all errors and warning before pushing
+PS: It is strictly advised to fix all errors and warning before pushing